Marsh Muhly

 Grass family (Poaceae)

 Cultivation: Generally, this grass prefers full or partial sun and a moist soil containing loam, sandy loam, or silt.
-However, some local ecotypes of this species are adapted to drier sites; the latter tend to have a more erect habit and stiffer leaf blades.
+However, some local ecotypes of this species are adapted to more mesic sites; the latter tend to have a more erect habit and stiffer leaf blades.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.

-Comments: Marsh Muhly is a rather ordinary-looking grass that resembles Muhlenbergia frondosa (Common Satin Grass) and several other species in this genus.
-It can be distinguished from them primarily by its awned glumes, which are 6-8 mm. long.
-Other Muhlenbergia spp. in Illinois have glumes that lack awns, although their lemmas are sometimes awned.
-An exception is Muhlenbergia glomerata (Wild Timothy), which has awned glumes of the same length as Marsh Muhly; these two species are very difficult to distinguish.
-However, the anthers of Marsh Muhly are much smaller (about 0.5 mm. in length) than those of Wild Timothy (about 1.0–1.5 mm. in length), while the papery ligules of Marsh Muhly are longer (about 1.0 mm. in length) than those of Wild Timothy (about 0.5 mm. in length or less).
-There have been some attempts to make generalizations about the differing habitats that these two species are supposed to prefer, but this is rather risky because fidelity to any particular habitat appears to be low.
+Comments: Marsh Muhly (Muhlenbergia racemosa) is a rather ordinary-looking grass that resembles Common Satin Grass (Muhlenbergia frondosa) and several other species in this genus.
+It can be distinguished from them primarily by its awned glumes, which are 5-8 mm. long (including the length of their awns).
+Other Muhly grasses (Muhlenbergia spp.) in Illinois have glumes that lack awns, although their lemmas are sometimes awned.
+An exception is Wild Timothy (Muhlenbergia glomerata), which has awned glumes of the same length as Marsh Muhly; these two species are very difficult to distinguish.
+However, the anthers of Marsh Muhly are much smaller (about 0.5 mm. in length) than those of Wild Timothy (about 1–1.5 mm. in length), while the white-membranous ligules of Marsh Muhly are longer (about 1.0 mm. in length) than those of Wild Timothy (about 0.5 mm. in length or less).
+There have been some attempts to make generalizations about the differing habitats that these two species are supposed to prefer, but this is rather risky because their fidelity to any particular habitat appears to be low.

 Return